-St Ignatius School strives to create the opportunity and provide an environment in which each member of its community may identify, develop and fully realise individual, personal potential, through the continued recognition, experience, understanding and celebration of the values of God’s Kingdom.
+St. Ignatius Catholic Primary School strives to create the opportunity and provide an environment in which each member of its community may identify, develop and fully realise individual, personal potential, through the continued recognition, experience, understanding and celebration of the values of God’s Kingdom.

 Ad Majorem Dei Gloriam